BStok/BStok/README.md

 - Engineered a comparative analysis engine with per-cell RAG retrieval and direct source attribution — **100% verifiable** AI-generated comparisons backed by original paper snippets
 - Deployed full-stack with JWT auth, JSONB embedding storage, and multi-cloud setup across Railway and Vercel

+### [Embeddings Visualizer](https://bstok.github.io/Embeddings-Visualizer/):  Interactive 3D Map of everyday words vector embeddings

+> Javascript .
+HTML .
+CSS .
+Word2Vec

+- The visualiser turns word embeddings into an interactive 3D map.
+Words that are used in similar ways appear near each other, so you can search, hover, and move through language like a visible landscape.

+- Loads local graph assets: labels, positions, links, and manifest data.
 ---

 ## Currently Building